jespinal/PE-Category-Filter/README.md

 3. Run `composer install`

-**A third installation method if you are using composer is to add the Github:**
+**A third installation method if you are using composer is to add the Github repo:**

 1. Add the following in the `requirements` section of your `composer.json` file: